SpaceGeodesyLab/DA-GAT-BiLSTM/README.md

 This software is released for academic and research use.
 If you use this code or the DA-GAT-BiLSTM framework in your work, please cite the paper listed in the Citation section above.

-## SpaceGeodesyLab of Jiangxi University of Science and Technology/江西理工大学时空智能与对地观测团队
+## SpaceGeodesyLab of Jiangxi University of Science and Technology
 ## PI: Dr. Xiaoxing He
 https://scholar.google.com/citations?user=Q8mGyCwAAAAJ&hl=en&oi=sra